How Daily Rhythms Support Better Rest After 60

 When we eat can influence how comfortably we sleep.

-Many people notice sleep feels steadier when meals are finished earlier in the evening and digestion has time to settle before rest.
+Many people notice that rest feels steadier when meals are finished earlier in the evening and digestion has time to settle before bedtime.

 Evening Cues Matter